Benex254/FastAnime/README.md

 We welcome your issues and feature requests.
 However, due to time constraints, we currently do not plan to add another provider.

-If you wish to contribute directly, please open an issue describing your proposed changes and request a pull request.
+If you wish to contribute directly, please first open an issue describing your proposed changes so it can be discussed.

 ## Receiving Support